The Man with One Red Shoe: Plot

-After damaging his tooth with a bag of gag peanuts given to him by Morris, Richard heads home to prepare for a visit to the dentist.
-While talking on the phone with Morris, Cooper (who has tapped his phone) hears that they are to meet with the Senators.
-Cooper thinks it is an inquiry with the Senate, but it turns out to be the name of the orchestral softball team for which Richard and Morris play.

-While Richard heads to the dentist, Cooper sends his agents out to continue their surveillance, first by having Maddy lead a team to search his apartment for any information and bug it for sound, then by having other agents intercept him at his dentist's office, believing his tooth has microfilm inside.
+After damaging his tooth with a bag of gag peanuts given to him by Morris, Richard heads to the dentist.
+Cooper sends his agents out to continue their surveillance, first by having Maddy lead a team to search his apartment for information and bug it for sound, then by having other agents intercept him at his dentist's office, believing his tooth has microfilm inside.

-They learn Richard has traveled the world, including several communist countries.
+They learn that Richard has traveled the world, including several communist countries.
 Cooper thinks this is the perfect cover for a spy and starts digging deeper.
-Soon, they suspect his sheet music is actually a code, and use Department of Defense computers to decipher it.
+Soon, they suspect his sheet music is a code and use Department of Defense computers to decipher it.
 Hoping to learn more, he sends Maddy to seduce Richard and find out what he knows.
 While Richard is playing a violin composition he wrote for her, Maddy genuinely falls for him.
 Meanwhile, Morris catches glimpses of the operations of Cooper's agents, leading him to believe he may be going mad.

-Ross, meanwhile, simply sits back and watches the antics unfold.
-Brown is concerned that Richard (the innocent man that he selected at random) may end up being killed as a result of Ross's plan to draw out Cooper, but Ross is only concerned about his career and dismisses Brown's guilty conscience.
 When one attempt after another fails to yield any usable information, Cooper orders Richard killed and eventually attempts to kill him himself.
-Richard remains completely oblivious to the plot until Maddy intervenes to save him from Cooper, and testifies in front of the Senate about the plot.
+Maddy intervenes to save him and testifies in front of the Senate about the plot.
 Cooper is arrested, Ross is demoted, and Brown becomes Director of the CIA.
-Morris is committed to a mental institution and Paula calls off her romantic pursuit of Richard, deciding that her husband needs her.
+Morris is committed to a mental institution, and Paula calls off her romantic pursuit of Richard, deciding that her husband needs her.
 Maddy agrees to testify against Cooper in exchange for her freedom, after which she reunites with Richard.